yanshu/pisa/README.md

-pisa
+PISA
 ====

-PINGU Simulation and Analysis (PISA) is software written for performing predictive analyses with the proposed PINGU upgrade to the IceCube neutrino observatory.
+PINGU Simulation and Analysis (PISA) is software written for performing predictive analyses based upon Monte Carlo simulation of the proposed PINGU upgrade to the IceCube neutrino observatory.
 PISA is more broadly applicable, however, and can be used for analyses employing the existing IceCube detector as well as other similar detectors.

+PISA implements a highly modular architecture, where a user can define custom analysis pipelines and within those pipelines the user can choose among several implementations of each stage in the analysis.
+Finally, multiple types of analyses can be run depending upon the user's desire for speed and/or accuracy (depending upon the behaviors of systematic parameters).

+PISA originally only implemented what we call *parameterized* Monte Carlo (MC) analysis, but now also implements full MC analysis (which involves modifying MC event weights) and data analysis (no weights) -- or combinations thereof.
+See the analysis guide for more explanaton of the difference between the two and for guidance on when each is appropriate for use.

+Any of the analyses possible to be run involve utilize a "data" distribution (either through actual measurement data or by ***injecting*** a set of assumed-true values for the various parameters and producing what is called Asimov data -- expectation given those parameters -- or pseudo data which is Asimov data that has Poisson fluctuations added in).
+A minimizer attempts to match the "data" distribution as closely as possible given a fixed set of values for ***measurement parameters*** while being allowed to vary freely all of the ***systematic parameters*** freely.
+The ability for the experiment to perform a measurement is determined by how closely the minimizer can match the data distribution with one set of measurement parameters as compared to different sets of measurement parameters.

+Due to the above-described process, sometimes software like PISA is referred to as a "fitter" (though this is ultimately simplistic).
+An excellent description of the process was written up by Elim Cheung with particular application to IceCube atmospheric neutrino measurements [here](http://umdgrb.umd.edu/~elims/Fitter/Basics).

-## Simulation chain
+## An example simulation chain

 ![Simulation chain](doc/PINGUSimulationChain.png "Simulation chain")

 The original drawing is [here](https://docs.google.com/drawings/edit?id=1RxQj8rPndwFygxw3BUf4bx5B35GAMk0Gsos_BiJIN34).

 ## Installation
 ### Requirements